-Note 7 - Class A Ordinary Shares Subject to Possible Redemption
+Note 7 - Class A Ordinary Shares Subject to Possible Redemption (restated)

 The Company's Public Shares feature certain redemption rights that are considered to be outside of the Company's control and subject to the occurrence of future events.
-As of March 31, 2022 and December 31, 2021, there were 32,369,251 Class A ordinary shares subject to possible redemption and classified outside of permanent equity in the condensed balance sheets.
+As of March 31, 2023 and December 31, 2022, there were 2,363,217 and 32,369,251 Class A ordinary shares subject to possible redemption and classified outside of permanent equity in the condensed balance sheets.

-The Class A ordinary shares subject to possible redemption reflected on the condensed balance sheets is reconciled on the following table:
+The Class A ordinary shares subject to possible redemption reflected on the condensed balance sheets as of March 31, 2023 and December 31, 2022 is reconciled on the following table:

-Gross proceeds from Initial Public Offering, including sale of the Over-Allotment Units \$ 323,692,510 Less: Fair value of Public Warrants at issuance (15,217,550) Offering costs allocated to Class A ordinary shares subject to possible redemption (17,636,964) Plus: Accretion on Class A ordinary shares subject to possible redemption amount 32,854,514 Class A ordinary shares subject to possible redemption \$ 323,692,510
+Gross proceeds from Initial Public Offering, including sale of the Over-Allotment Units \$ 323,692,510 Less: Fair value of Public Warrants at issuance (15,217,550) Offering costs allocated to Class A ordinary shares subject to possible redemption (17,636,964) Plus: Initial accretion on Class A ordinary shares subject to possible redemption amount 32,854,514 Remeasurement on Class A ordinary shares subject to possible redemption amount 4,433,922 Class A ordinary shares subject to possible redemption, December 31, 2022 328,126,432